this?

 Notice how in the second example, an arrow function’s

-refers to the global object unless wrapped inside a
+this refers to the global object unless wrapped inside a

-call, whose this
+regular function call, whose this refers to the

 object it’s called from and its lexical context is retained by the arrow